cccbr/runningatower/content/docs/070-ringingchamber/index.md

 - There should be a battery back-up to protect against a blown fuse or power failure in at least one light fitting.
 The lighting should be 'safety lighting' not 'exit lighting'.
 The former is brighter.
 There is further information on the Oxford Diocesan Guild [website](https://odg.org.uk/wordpress/wp-content/uploads/2020/01/tbc01_emergency_lighting-3.pdf).
 N.B.
 This document is to be updated.

-If the ringing chamber has large windows is there some means of reducing direct sunlight temporarily blinding the ringers such as curtains or blinds.
+If the ringing room has large windows is there some means of reducing direct sunlight temporarily blinding the ringers such as curtains or blinds.

 ## Seating